emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 The wealthy family that used to live here (the **Durst** family) performed the dark arts here.
 They are the [[Strahd Cult]].
 They used to try to summon extraplanar entities to no avail and involved innocents in their rituals.
 When [[Strahd]] came on the scene, they thought it was an omen but made a mistake when they sacrificed a group of adventurers Strahd brought into barovia to play with.
 He murdered them all and they now haunt the house.

 # Rose and Thorn
 Rose and Thorn are illusions created by the house who try to lure the characters inside the house.
+They think there are monsters in the basement but it's actually the screams of the Strahd cult murdering victims.
+They know the following info:
+* They don't know what the monster looks like
+* Their parents keep the monster locked in the basement
+* There's a baby in the third floor n

 # First Floor
 ## Area 1 - Gate and foyer
 * **A** - Wrought iron gate (unlocked), oil lamps hanging from the ceiling
 * **B** - Grand Foyer, coat of arms on the right - a golden windmill on a red field.
 There are also portraits of aristocrats (the Dursts)